 Post

-Building a Deep Learning Development Environment with NVIDIA Container Toolkit and Docker/Podman (1) - Installing NVIDIA Container Toolkit & Container Engine
+Building a Deep Learning Development Environment with NVIDIA Container Toolkit and Docker/Podman (1) - Installing NVIDIA Container Toolkit & a Container Engine

-Building a Deep Learning Development Environment with NVIDIA Container Toolkit and Docker/Podman (1) - Installing NVIDIA Container Toolkit & Container Engine
+Building a Deep Learning Development Environment with NVIDIA Container Toolkit and Docker/Podman (1) - Installing NVIDIA Container Toolkit & a Container Engine

 Overview

-This series covers installing NVIDIA Container Toolkit with Docker or Podman, and building a deep learning development environment by writing a Dockerfile based on CUDA and cuDNN images provided by the nvidia/cuda repository on Docker Hub.
-For those who need it, I’m sharing the completed Dockerfile and image through GitHub and Docker Hub, along with a guide for SSH and Jupyter Lab setup for remote server use.
+In this series, we will install NVIDIA Container Toolkit and Docker or Podman, then build a deep learning development environment by writing a Dockerfile based on CUDA and cuDNN images provided by the nvidia/cuda repository on Docker Hub.
+For those who need it, I’m sharing the Dockerfile and the resulting image via GitHub and Docker Hub, and I also provide an SSH and JupyterLab setup guide for using the environment as a remote server.

 Development Environment Configuration

-• Host OS and architecture: x86_64, Linux environment (Ubuntu 18.04/20.04/22.04 LTS, RHEL/Centos, Fedora, openSUSE/SLES 15.x, etc.)
+• Host OS & architecture: x86_64, Linux (Ubuntu 22.04/24.04 LTS, RHEL/Centos, Fedora, openSUSE/SLES 15.x, etc.)

 • Python 3